 Introduces the theory and practice of modern reinforcement learning, with emphasis on temporal difference learning algorithms.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Artificial Intelligence 394R, Computer Science 394R, Data Science 394R, 395T (topic: Reinforcement Learning) Prerequisite: Graduate standing.
+Artificial Intelligence 394R and Computer Science 394R may not both be counted.
+Prerequisite: Graduate standing.

 C S 195, 295, 395.
 Conference Course.